aidant842/MSP2/README.md

 8. ~~***NOT YET FIXED*** HighScore now saves to localStorage, however on refresh, localStorage can be overridden.~~
 ## Code Notes

-I tried to make the game as easily playable as possible on mobiles, given my current knowledge and skills this was the best solution i could think of, i think it suffices but not the best solution.
+I tried to make the game as easily playable as possible on mobiles by use of on screen arrow keys, given my current knowledge and skills this was the best solution i could think of, i think it suffices but not the best solution.

 In this project I decided not to use any external libraries, I did this so I could get a good understanding of the languages I used.

+There was an unfortunate amount of commits during the project i was using for testing as i was having issues with previews in GitPod during development.
 ## Deployment
 To deploy this project I used github pages.
 * Settings